Last Updated on February 26, 2022 by Chris and Lindsay

 In all my life I have never gone cherry picking.
 I guess that’s mostly because in all my life I have never lived, or visited, close enough to cherry orchards.
 But that changed as we made our way into Washington with the changing of the seasons.

-June is cherry picking season in the heart of Washington state.
+June is the cherry-picking season in the heart of Washington state.
 Farmers in the state raise about $1 billion annually in nearly two dozen varieties of cherries.
-The region itself, including Oregon and California actually produce 97% of the sweet cherries that are grown in the United States.
+The region itself, including Oregon and California, actually produces nearly 97% of the sweet cherries that are grown in the United States.

 We didn’t know this when we first arrived in central Washington.
 In fact neither Lindsay nor I care very much for cherries.
 We don’t mind the cherry “flavoring” found in cough medicine, fruit gummies, soda and the like.
 But when it comes to having our milkshakes, we’d prefer an extra dab of whipped cream over a cherry on top!

 Discovering the Harvest

 We had a difficult time finding a place to stay in Washington over Father’s Day weekend.
 For the last few weeks of our journey we knew that we were on our way up to Alaska.
 We had slowly wandered northwest since deciding in early May to abandon our epic 50-state journey.
 We needed to get back to our roots and calling to simply go to Alaska.
 As such, we searched for a place to set up camp to get caught up on our blog, do final checks and routine maintenance and to plan our next steps.